 Skip to content

-This tutorial introduces how to deploy a PyTorch ResNet50 model using the RBLN SDK C/C++ API.
-The model is compiled using the RBLN SDK Python API, and the resulting *.rbln file is deployed using the RBLN SDK C/C++ API.
+This tutorial introduces how to run inference with a PyTorch ResNet50 model using the RBLN SDK C/C++ Runtime API.
+The model is compiled using the RBLN SDK Python API, and the resulting *.rbln file is used for inference using the RBLN SDK C/C++ Runtime API.

 This approach combines the ease of model preparation in Python with the performance benefits of C/C++ for inference.
 The entire code used in this tutorial can be found in RBLN Model Zoo.